w3c/standards-track/stages.md

 a.
 Fixes to broken markup (e.g., invalid markup)
 b.
 Fixed to broken links (i.e., URIs)
 c.
 Fixes to broken style sheets
 d.
-Some visible status updates, such as indicating newer versions
+Some visible status updates, such as adding big indicator to point to newer versions
 e.
 An [individual's name upon request to a W3C Ombudsperson](https://www.w3.org/2016/02/trans-rec-edit.html)

 Except for those changes required by this [policy in section four](https://www.w3.org/2003/01/republishing/), no in-place changes to the text of a document, besides some visible status updates, are permitted, however minor.